MinaProtocol/mina/frontend/website/docs/faq.md

 Nope -- when a new block is generated, Coda computes the proof recursively over the prior proof and the new block.
 This is the advantage of recursive composition -- at any given time, nodes only need to store the most recent proof.
 Intermediate proofs are not needed.
 See this talk for more clarity on how this architecture emerged: [https://www.youtube.com/watch?v=eWVGATxEB6M](https://www.youtube.com/watch?v=eWVGATxEB6M).

+#### How do you control or limit the number of cores Snark Workers use?

+See the [section on running a Snark Worker](../node-operator/#producing-snarks-in-the-coda-network) in the Node Operator docs.
+TLDR; You can set an environmental variable (eg. `export OMP_NUM_THREAD=4`) to limit the number of threads Snark Workers use.